oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 ## API Create (Invoicing)

-Our Invoicing product is leveraging most parameters that are defined for our payment checkout in the above section with some additional parameters that are only applicable for Inovicing product.
+Our Invoicing product is leveraging most parameters that are defined for our payment link in the above section with some additional parameters that are only applicable for Inovicing product.

 ```shell
 curl -X POST \